Juliette Coffey, MA Integrative Psychotherapy, MBACP (Snr. Accred), Supervisor

 Areas of counselling I deal with

-My counselling room is in the Rickmansworth Wellbeing Clinic, opposite Marks & Spencer (148 High Street, WD3 1BA).
-Parking opposite the clinic is free for two hours.
+(1) MONDAY In the Rickmansworth Pain Management Centre, opposite Marks & Spencer (148 High Street, WD3 1BA).
+Free parking opposite for two hours.

-A bus from Watford and the surrounding area stops directly outside the clinic.
+A bus from Watford and the surrounding area stops directly outside.

-The clinic is also a five minute walk from Rickmansworth station and is therefore a popular destination for students and others who may not drive or have regular use of a car.
+The consulting room is also a five minute walk from Rickmansworth station and is therefore a popular destination for students and others who may not drive or have regular use of a car.